amelki/json-pretty-html/README.md

 ## CSS

-We provide a ['darcula' like stylesheet](https://github.com/amelki/json-pretty-html/blob/master/style.css) that you can use.
+You can use the default ['darcula' like stylesheet](https://github.com/amelki/json-pretty-html/blob/master/style.css).

-You can also define your own styles for each CSS class used in the generated HTML:
+Or you can define your own styles.
+See below the list of CSS classes used in the generated HTML:

 *CSS Class*   | *Purpose*
 --- | ---